-- Injuries and ill health involving employees. - Accidents which result in death or a specified injury must be reported without delay. - Accidents which prevent the injured person from continuing their normal work for more than seven days (not counting the day of the accident, but including weekends and other rest days) must be reported within 15 days of the accident. - Any case of a work related disease as specified under RIDDOR that affects an employee and that a doctor confirms in writing. - Injuries involving pupils and other people not at work. - The death of the person, and arose out of or in connection with a work activity, or - An injury that arose out of or in connection with a work activity and the person is taken directly from the scene of the accident to hospital for treatment (examinations and diagnostic tests do not constitute treatment). - Dangerous occurrences. - These are specified near-miss events, which are only reportable if listed under RIDDOR, and typically include: - The collapse or failure of load-bearing parts of lifts and lifting equipment. - The accidental release of a biological agent likely to cause severe human illness. - The accidental release or escape of any substance that may cause a serious injury or damage to health. - o An electrical short circuit or overload causing a fire or explosion.
+- Injuries and ill health involving employees. - Accidents which result in death or a specified injury must be reported without delay. - Accidents which prevent the injured person from continuing their normal work for more than seven days (not counting the day of the

+- Any case of a work-related disease as specified under RIDDOR that affects an employee and that a doctor confirms in writing. - Injuries involving pupils and other people not at work. - The death of the person, and arose out of or in connection with a work activity, or - An injury that arose out of or in connection with a work activity and the person is taken directly from the scene of the accident to hospital for treatment (examinations and diagnostic tests do not constitute treatment). - Dangerous occurrences. - These are specified near-miss events, which are only reportable if listed under RIDDOR, and typically include: - The collapse or failure of load-bearing parts of lifts and lifting equipment. - The accidental release of a biological agent likely to cause severe human illness. - The accidental release or escape of any substance that may cause a serious injury or damage to health. - An electrical short circuit or overload causing a fire or explosion.